Singularity function: Integration

 Integrating $\langle x-a \rangle^n$ can be done in a convenient way in which the constant of integration is automatically included so the result will be 0 at x = a.

 Example beam calculation

-The deflection of a simply supported beam as shown in the diagram, with constant cross-section and elastic modulus, can be found using Euler–Bernoulli beam theory.
-Here we are using the sign convention of downwards forces and sagging bending moments being positive.
+The deflection of a simply supported beam, as shown in the diagram, with constant cross-section and elastic modulus, can be found using Euler–Bernoulli beam theory.
+Here, we are using the sign convention of downward forces and sagging bending moments being positive.